 How do they structure their teams?
 How do they work to align all functions around a common way of making decisions?
 What “Tactics” do they use?

 3 – Timeline

-How can you craft a timeline with achievable milestones and metrics to measure and guide the team to success?
+How can you craft a timeline for a Product-Led Transformation with achievable milestones and metrics to measure and guide the team to success?

 It is difficult not to consider transformation as a large, onerous project.
 The word “transformation” itself suggests that a significant effect is going to be needed.

 But, the Product-Led Transformation approach should be an experimental, iterative, meaningful course of action, leading towards a lasting, impactful way of operating.

 Transformation does not need to be a big project but it does need to make a big impact (and rightly so).

 Engineering the timeline for a Product-Led Program should reduce the change fatigue that often sets in during any large change initiatives.
 Embedding the concept of adaptability and accomplishments through experiments and celebratory milestones should keep the program energised.